ComeMorel/Thesis/README.md

 # Thesis by Côme Morel, UMR ASTRE, on the ECOLOGY OF THE MOSQUITO VIROME
 Here you will find additional documents related to this thesis (linked to the different chapters and articles).
+To access the documents you are interested in, click on the links below, which will take you to the document's Github page.
+Then simply click on the download icon at the top right of the code, labeled **"Download raw file"**.
 Each folder corresponds to the different chapters of this thesis.
  - Chapter 1: Effect of urbanization and temporal dynamics on the structure of the Culex pipiens virome in southern France
  - Chapter 2: Effect of mosquito species and host taxonomy on the virome structure of mosquitoes in northern Senegal